erica-mccormick/storage-dynamics/README.md

 Last updated May 11, 2022 by Erica McCormick

-A preprint is available <a href = "https://www.researchsquare.com/article/rs-138459/v1"> here </a>.
+A preprint is available <a href = "https://www.researchsquare.com/article/rs-138459/v1"> on EarthArXiv </a>.

 <a href="https://zenodo.org/badge/latestdoi/357586333"><img src="https://zenodo.org/badge/357586333.svg" alt="DOI"></a>